 West Kill Mountain is the tallest peak on Devil’s Path at 3898 feet.
-It’s closest higher neighbor is Hunter Mountain that is 3.13-miles away at a Bearing 77.6° True or 90.7° Magnetic.
-It’s Isolation Limit Point is 3-miles away just below Hunter’s Summit.
+Its closest higher neighbor is Hunter Mountain that is 3.13-miles away at a Bearing 77.6° True or 90.7° Magnetic.
+Its Isolation Limit Point is 3-miles away, just below Hunter’s Summit.
 West Kill’s Isolation Circle Area is a large 27.7 mi² (71.8 km²).
-It was heavily glaciated and has many ridges with cirques in which small glaciers carved the slopes of this massive peak.
+It was heavily glaciated and had many ridges with cirques in which small glaciers carved the slopes of this massive peak.
 It is the only horned peak in the Catskills.
-The trail along Devil’s Path was blazed relatively recently in the 1970s as compared to the Diamond Notch Trail and other sections of Devil’s Path the were cut in the early 1900s.
+The trail along Devil’s Path was blazed relatively recently in the 1970s compared to the Diamond Notch Trail, and the DEC cut other sections of Devil’s Path in the early 1900s.

 It’s peak and upper slopes support a beautiful subalpine forest.
 Add Diamond Notch Falls to your hike and it makes for a superb day in the Catskills!